Care Guide for Sauna Tent & Stove

 Drying

-• "After each use, the tent should be dried properly before being packed away."
+After each use, the tent should be thoroughly dried before it is packed away.

-• If you have taken the tent with you on a trip and packed it up wet for transport, it is important that you unpack and dry it as soon as possible before putting it away for storage.
+- If you have taken the tent with you on a trip and packed it up wet for transport, it is important that you unpack and dry it as soon as possible before putting it away for storage.

 Storage

-• Avoid placing the tent in damp areas such as cold basements as this can negatively affect the quality of the material.
+- Avoid placing the tent in damp areas such as cold basements as this can negatively affect the quality of the material.

 Cleaning

-• Make sure the tent is completely dry before cleaning to avoid moisture being absorbed into the material.
+- Make sure the tent is completely dry before cleaning to avoid moisture being absorbed into the material.

-• Brush off dirt and dust and wipe the tent with a damp cloth.
+- Brush off dirt and dust and wipe the tent with a damp cloth.

 Protection and Maintenance

-• Use the included fiberglass roof to protect the tent from UV radiation, rain, and any sparks from the chimney.
+- Use the included fiberglass roof to protect the tent from UV radiation, rain, and any sparks from the chimney

-• At setup, place the tent on a flat and sheltered surface, with plenty of space around it.
+- When setting up, place the tent on a flat and sheltered surface, with plenty of space around it.

 Reparation

-• If the tent is damaged, you should repair it immediately to reduce the risk of the damage becoming worse.
+- If the tent is damaged, you should repair it immediately to reduce the risk of the damage becoming worse.

-• "For larger damages, or if you are unsure how to repair the tent, it is recommended that you contact us for advice and any spare parts."
+- For larger damages, or if you are unsure how to repair the tent, it is recommended that you contact us for advice and possible spare parts.

 The stove